-When a fader strip is selected with SET, the panel knobs set the Aux Send level \underline{to} the Aux bus.
-When no SET buttons are pressed, these knobs act as Aux Bus Master level controls.
+When a fader strip is selected by pressing and holding A/B, the panel knobs set the Aux Send level to the Aux bus.
+When no A/B buttons are active, these knobs act as Aux Bus Master level controls.